The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Sturm's theorem for real polynomials

-\begin{remark} By the usual bisection method, Formula \eqref{eq:RootCount} provides an algorithm to locate all real roots of any given real polynomial.
-Once the roots are well separated, one can switch to Newton's method (\sref{sub:NewtonMethod}), which is simpler to apply and converges much faster -- but vitally depends on good starting values. \end{remark}
+By the usual bisection method, Formula \eqref{eq:RootCount} provides an algorithm to locate all real roots of any given real polynomial.
+Once the roots are well separated, one can switch to Newton's method (\sref{sub:NewtonMethod}), which is simpler to apply and converges much faster.